Service Map¶

 -

-Support for selecting different performance metrics to match the service node color, including request count, P50/P75/P95/P99 response time, maximum response time, and error rate;
+Support for selecting different performance metrics to match service node colors, including request count, P50/P75/P95/P99 response times, maximum response time, and error rate;

 -